MAD Fellow, AJ Perez 3D Prints the First Building Foundation Made From Recycled Plastic Bottles

 May 5, 2023

 The world’s population used 481.6 billion plastic bottles last year, creating mountains of waste on a massive scale.
 At the same time, more than a billion people worldwide have inadequate housing.
-These two troubling statistics may appear disparate, but for MIT Morningside Academy for Design (MAD) 2023 Fellow AJ Perez, the former is a potential solution for the latter.
+These two troubling statistics may appear disparate, but for 2023 MechE PhD and MIT Morningside Academy for Design (MAD) 2022 Fellow AJ Perez, PhD, the former is a potential solution for the latter.

 “Plastic doesn’t degrade, it’s hydrophobic, it’s self-extinguishing, and sadly, it’s everywhere,” says Perez, ticking off some of the desirable qualities of a good building material.
 As an expert in the area of 3D printing — his MIT spinoff, NVBOTS, developed 3D printers that could receive, store and print sequential jobs quickly and without the need of an onsite operator — Perez worried that the polymers used in many of these printers represent another unforeseen waste problem for future generations.